Thunder-Compute/thunder-compute-documentation/guides/running-jupyter-notebooks-on-thunder-compute.md

 Follow the instructions in our [Using Thunder Compute with VSCode](https://docs.thundercompute.com/guides/vscode-integration-for-thunder-compute) to set up your remote instance in VSCode.

-Ensure you have the "Jupyter Notebook" VSCode extension.
+Next, ensure you have the "Jupyter Notebook" VSCode extension.

-By following steps 1-3 you should have started a `notebook` server within your shell.
+By following steps 1-3 of this guide you should have started a `notebook` server within your shell.
 By default, notebook servers in VSCode exist outside of the TNR environment, so we need to add our server manually.

-To do this we want to change the Kernel within our notebook.
+First, we change the python Kernel of our notebook.

 ![Change The Notebook Kernel](/images/Change_The_Notebook_Kernel.png)